On the o-minimal Hilbert's fifth problem

 We can now prove the main result of this subsection:\\

 \begin{thm} Let $G$ be a definably connected, definably compact definable group.
-Let $k$ be a field.
 Then the o-minimal sheaf cohomology $H^*(G;k_G)$ of $G$ with coefficients in $k$ is a connected, bounded, Hopf algebra over $k$ of finite type.
 Moreover, if ${\rm char}(k)=0$, then we have a Hopf algebra isomorphism

 with the exterior algebra with the $y_i$'s of odd degree and primitive. \end{thm}

 \pf By Fact \ref{fact cup}, $H^*(G;k_G)$ is a connected, graded, associative, skew-commutative $k$-algebra with unit in $H^0(G;k_G)$.